What to Pack for an Amazing Alaskan Cruise

 Sweaters and Hoodies – Bring a couple sweaters and hoodies for layering, providing flexibility in adapting to changing temperatures.

 Shirts – Pack long-sleeved shirts to protect yourself from both the cold and potential sun exposure.
-At the same time, it never hurts to have one or two short sleeved shirts.
-It can get warm on a July day when your shore excursion takes you away from the coast.
+At the same time, it never hurts to have two, or even three, short sleeved shirts.
+It can get warm on a July day – especially that first day on board in Settle, San Francisco, or even Vancouver.

-Thermal Underwear – Include thermal underwear for excursions in colder climates or glacier visits.
+Thermal Underwear – Include a pair of thermal underwear for excursions in colder climates or glacier visits.
 These silk ones are really nice as they don’t add bulk to your clothes.

 what to pack for an alaskan cruise